Frequently Asked Questions

 Q: How do I sign up for the Neurodiversity Navigators program?

-Entry into the program is Summer only, however, we have many services available all year for Bellevue College students all year long.
+Entry into the program is Summer only, however, we have many services available all year for neurodivergent Bellevue College students all year long.

-- Completing Step #7: Schedule a meeting with us.
+3. Scheduling a meeting with us.

 Q: Do I need to have a medical diagnosis and documentation to be in the program?